Close

 Returning Home and Reflecting

-The transition back to Germany took Simon some time due to inconsistent German weather.
+The transition back to Germany took Simon some time since he would have loved to stay longer.
+The German weather conditions didn’t help either.

 Additionally, Simon observed the passion and joy with which people in Málaga’s gastronomy sector approached their jobs, a quality he sometimes finds lacking in his home country.